 We have 13 Classes from Foundation Stage to Year 6.
-Currently the classes are organised into two Foundation Stage classes, two Year One classes, two Year Two classes, two Year 3 classes, one Year 4 class, one Year 4/5 class, one Year 5 class and two Year 6 classes.
+Currently the classes are organised into two Foundation Stage classes, two Year One classes, two Year Two classes, three mixed Year 3 and Year 4 classes, two Year 5 class and two Year 6 classes.

 Most classes have LSAs working with them in the mornings to support groups according to their needs and the areas being taught.